populationgenomics/talos-azure-deploy/README.md

 # talos-deploy

 This repository provides a streamlined reference implementation for users to see an example of how to implement the [Talos](https://github.com/populationgenomics/talos) pipeline for genetic variant prioritization and reanalysis in Microsoft Azure.
-Further, it is intended to facilitate quick evaluation of talos on small datasets, either synthetic sample data or user-provided data.
+It is intended to facilitate quick evaluation of talos on small datasets, either synthetic sample data or user-provided data.
 Information on each of these use cases is provided below.

-This is not intended to be an exhaustive guide as to the myriad ways to implement the Talos pipeline in Azure, but rather a starting point for users to get up and running quickly.
+This is not intended to be an exhaustive guide as to the myriad ways to implement the Talos pipeline in Azure, rather a starting point for users to get up and running quickly.
 There are two basic use cases supported by this repository:
 1. I want to try running Talos on some sample data
 2. I want to run Talos on my own data

-Even if you eventually want to run Talos on your own data, it's recommended to start with the sample data use case to get all the pre-requisites set up and to get a feel for how this Azure infrastructure is set up to run the Talos pipeline.
+Even if you eventually want to run Talos on your own data, it's recommended to start with the sample data use case to get all the prerequisites set up and to get a feel for how Azure resources are configured to run the Talos pipeline.
+This README will walk you through how to create the necessary Azure infrastructure, how to set up your references and data, and how to run a Talos job against the data.

-Loosely speaking, the order of operations to getting Talos running in your own Azure environment involves the following steps:

-1. Get your local deployment environment and Azure environment set up
-2. Deploy the Azure resources needed to run Talos
-3. Build and push the docker images used by the pipeline
-4. Prepare the reference data needed by the pipeline
-5. Prepare the input data needed by the pipeline
-6. Run the pipeline and review the results

-Wherever possible, we've tried to automate these steps using makefiles and terraform scripts.

-## Get your local deployment environment and Azure environment set up
+## Local environment

-### Development environment pre-requisites
+### Dev environment prerequisites

 This README has been tested on an Azure VM and WSL2 instance, both of which were running Ubuntu 22.04 LTS.
 In order to deploy this implementation of the Talos pipeline, you will need the following tools installed on your development environment: